scala/scala/CONTRIBUTING.md

 # Welcome!
 Thank you for contributing to Scala!
+We follow the standard GitHub [fork & pull](https://help.github.com/articles/using-pull-requests/#fork--pull) approach to pull requests.
+Just fork the official repo, develop in a branch, and submit a PR!

+You're always welcome to submit your PR straight away and start the discussion (without reading the rest of this wonderful doc, or the `READMEnot^H^H^H.md`).
+The goal of these notes is to make your experience contributing to Scala as smooth and pleasant as possible.

+## The Scala Community
 Last year, you -- the Scala community -- matched the core team at EPFL in number of commits contributed to Scala 2.11, doubling the percentage of commits from outside EPFL/Typesafe since 2.10.
 Excellent work!
+(The split is roughly 25/25/50 for you/epfl/typesafe.
+By the way, the team at Typesafe is: @adriaanm, @gkossakowski, @lrytz and @retronym.)

 We are super happy about this, and are eager to make your experience contributing to Scala productive and satisfying, so that we can keep up this growth.
 We can't do this alone (nor do we want to)!